Roman-Supernova-PIT/phrosty/README.md

 pip install -e .
 ```

+You will likely need to change the "rootdir" variable in utils.py.

 This package is modular.
 Modules are compatible with each other, and they interface
 easily, but you do not need to use all the modules.
 It contains:
 ```